-You can get here by boat which is a return trip from Trossachs Pier and you'll be lucky to be let off for ten minutes when they land.
+You can get here by boat, which is a return trip from Trossachs Pier, but you'll be lucky to be let off for 10 minutes when they land.
 That's also about the same amount of time you'll need if you're just investigating on the way back from eyeing up some birds at Inversnaid.

 There's some imagination required, then, leaving plenty of time for a celebrity challenge and a boat that's berthed at .

 Bang in an unpronounceable bit of the Trossachs, this whole area was romanticised and popularised by, soon to be Sir, .
-The old steamship that takes his name has been fuelling passengers the reverie for more than a hundred years, itself now fuelled by biodiesel.
+The old steamship that takes his name has been fuelling passengers the reverie for more than 100 years, itself now fuelled by biodiesel.

 It runs nearly all year round with just a short winter break, which comes as something of a .
 A couple of visits have been made here before and there's not been so much as a peep-peep.

 Despite nobody actually seeming to live here, there's an elaborate communications network in place.